liufei2008/LGUI_Document_Source/docs/ReleaseNotes/v3/index.md

 ## 3.3

+### 3.3.5
+#### NewFeature:
+Add *ControlChildWidth* and *ControlChildHeight* property for UIHorizontalLayout and UIVerticalLayout.
+#### Fix:
+Crash: When CurveEditor is opened and then close PrefabEditor, this will crash editor.
+Crash: Prefab trying to serialize transient actor.
+Bug: SDF font not display in UE5.2 on platform android with vulkan backend.
+Bug: UIProceduralRect when *RadialFill* angle is 360, there is a thin line remained.
+Bug: UIProceduralRect when *BorderWidth* is 0, there is a thin line rect remained.
+Bug: UIProceduralRect when *SoftEdge* is checked, mesh is not updated correctly.
+Bug: UIVerticalLayout calculate *WidthFitToChildren* wrong.
+Bug: UE5.2 prefab editor cannot select or multi select actor after select a component.
+Bug: If use prefab editor, when close UE editor, the UE editor will crash because subsystem nullptr.
+Bug: If enable *PreserveHierarchyState* in UE5.1 and UE5.2, editor will crash when save new level.
+#### Change:
+Add DEPRECATED_MACRO for LTween's modifications in version 3.3.4.
+When do LGUI's base setup (Create screen space or world space UI root), LGUI will check trace channel, and will give a hint if there is no valid trace channel for LGUI.
+Add a simple *VirtualCall* function for LTweenBPLibrary.
+Change some enum's name with prefix "E".
+Rename LGUIIndexType to LGUIMeshIndexBufferType.
+Skip *EditorOnly* actor and object.

 ### 3.3.4
 #### NewFeature:
 New custom clip object LGUICanvasCustomClip_RoundedRect, allow us to clip by rectangle with rounded corner, just like UIProceduralRect.